arms-mbon/arms-mbon.github.io/README.md

 Read further, or use the menu to go directly to:
 <ul>
-<li>The Data Explorer, to access the qulity controlled and combined ARMS-MBON data</li>
+<li>- The Data Explorer, to access the qulity controlled and combined ARMS-MBON data</li>
-<li>Our Publications</li>
+<li>- Our Publications</li>
-<li>Our RO-Crates(+)</li>
+<li>- Our RO-Crates(+)</li>
-<li>Our RO-Profiles(+)</li>
-<li>The Team</li>
+<li>- The Team</li>
 </ul>

-(+) *A short word about RO-Crates and RO-Profiles.* We use <a href="https://www.researchobject.org/ro-crate/" target="_blank">RO-Crates</a> to package our data files so that they are linked, described, and semantically-annotated, and every Github repository is a single RO-Crate; RO-Profiles are the templates for RO-Crates so that each type of data-package can be formatted consistently for the same types of data and data users.
+(+) *A short word about RO-Crates and RO-Profiles.* We use <a href="https://www.researchobject.org/ro-crate/" target="_blank">RO-Crates</a> to package our data files so that they are linked, described, and semantically-annotated, and every Github repository is a single RO-Crate.
 This Research Object-approach is fundamental to the way we share our data so that they are FAIR.